jarofghosts/jung/README.md

 ## module notes

-Options accepts an object of options with keys matching the long form of any acceptable commandline flag, for example `files`, `notfiles`, `wait`, etc.
+Options accepts an object of options with keys matching the long form of any acceptable command line flag, for example `files`, `notfiles`, `wait`, etc.

 `files`, `notfiles`, `dirs`, and `notdirs` each accept an array of either strings or RegExps or any combination thereof.

-Any commandline flags that do not accept an argument require a boolean value in the options object and they all default to `false`.
+Any command line flags that do not accept an argument require a boolean value in the options object and they all default to `false`.

-The second argument is the `command` which can be either a string of the command to be run or an array of each part of the command (ie `command.split(' ')`)
+The second argument is the `command` which can be either a string of the command to be run or an array of each part of the command (i.e.
+`command.split(' ')`)

 ## license